HIPAA Notice of Privacy Practices

 HOW WE MAY USE AND DISCLOSE MEDICAL INFORMATION ABOUT YOU

 The following categories describe different ways that we use and disclose medical information.
-For each category of uses or disclosures we will explain what we mean and try to give some examples.
+For each category of uses or disclosures, we will explain what we mean and try to give some examples.
 Not every use or disclosure in a category will be listed.
 However, all of the ways we are permitted to use and disclose information will fall within one of these categories.

 - For Treatment.
 We may use medical information about you to provide you with medical treatment or services.
 We may disclose medical information about you to doctors, nurses, technicians, medical students, volunteers, or other personnel who are involved in taking care of you at PALM.
 For example, a doctor treating you for a broken hip may need to know if you have diabetes because diabetes may slow the healing process.
 We also may disclose medical information about you to people outside PALM who may be involved in your medical care after you have been treated by PALM, such as friends, family members, or employees or medical staff members of any hospital or skilled nursing facility to which you are transferred or subsequently admitted.

 - For Payment.
-We may use and disclose medical information about you so that the treatment and services you receive from PALM may be billed by PALM and payment may be collected from you, an insurance company, or a third party.
-For example, we may need to give your health plan information about treatment you received from PALM so your health plan will pay us or reimburse you for the treatment.
+We may use and disclose medical information about you so that the treatment and services you receive from PALM may be billed by PALM, and payment may be collected from you, an insurance company, or a third party.
+For example, we may need to give your health plan information about treatment you received from PALM, so your health plan will pay us or reimburse you for such treatment.
 We also may disclose information about you to another health care provider, such as a hospital or skilled nursing facility to which you are admitted, for their billing activities concerning you.

 - Treatment Alternatives.
 We may use and disclose medical information to tell you about or recommend different ways to treat you.